flet-dev/website/docs/controls/image.md

 Used to combine `color` with the image.

-The default is `srcIn`.
+The default is `BlendMode.COLOR`.
 In terms of the blend mode, color is the source and this image is the destination.

 See [`ShaderMask.blend_mode`](shadermask#blend_mode) for possible blend mode values.